 One of the most memorable parts of my time in SK is the day we rode bikes to Udo (-do means island in Korean).
 You can rent bikes on the mainland and catch the ferry to Udo early in the day so you have the whole day to explore.
 There are amazing beaches, scooters for rent and funny penis-men statues all over the island (you will understand when you see them).
 The one place you must eat for lunch is the peanut butter burger place.
 You will wait forever for your food but it’s totally worth it!
 Make sure to catch a ferry back in time to watch the sunset at…

 Seongsan Ilchulbong Peak

 I know I’ve mentioned Jurassic park previously, but does this not look like a place Pterodactyls would be flying around?
-Another UNESCO World Heritage Site totally worth the hike to the top (but much easier).
+It’s another UNESCO World Heritage Site that’s totally worth the hike to the top (but much easier).
 The grass filled crater on top and spectacular view of the city is where you can satisfy all of your selfie needs!

 Last but not least, Loveland.
 Prepare to be uncomfortable as you will never forget the sexual images at this hilarious theme park.
 I mean, if you are going all the way to South Korea, then Jeju, you owe it to yourself to stop at Loveland.
 Sex wise, if you can think it, they have a statue of it!
 There is awesome art, an unforgettable gift shop and an ice cream store that sells penis pastries (I got ice cream).
 Don’t forget to buy your sexual position chocolate and post cards for mom!